Max Kreminski

 2019

 Megna Anand; Anish Kashyap; Daniel Man; Akhil Vemuri.
-Students contributed to the development of Diarytown, an AI-based game described as a case study in my ICIDS 2019 paper, “Felt: A Simple Story Sifter” [C6].
+Contributions to the AI-based research game Diarytown [C6].

 Service